vcabeli/vcabeli.github.io/content/posts/intro_to_info_theory.md

 ($\operatorname{I}(X;Y|Z)>0$).
 This is the situation where we \"create\" information by looking at the interaction of the three variable, and the three-point information $\operatorname{I}(X;Y;Z)$ is negative.
+It is in fact the basis of V-structures in Pearl's causal graphs, and the signature of causality in constraint-based network inference methods.

 ## Bibliography {#bibliography .unnumbered}